11. Cycling to Monterey County’s History Spots

 Soledad

-Another HER Helmet Thursday winery, Hahn SLH Estate Winery, is nearby too.
-What a lovely way to spend a day–exploring Monterey County history, biking, sipping wine, picnicking in vineyards, and more.
+HER Helmet Thursday winery Hahn SLH Estate Winery is nearby.
+What a lovely way to spend a day–exploring Soledad area history, biking, sipping wine, picnicking in vineyards, and more.
 (Don’t want to pack a picnic?
-Consider La Plaza Bakery & Cafe or Marisco’s Puerto Nuevo, which are also HER Helmet Thursdays spots!)
+Consider La Plaza Bakery & Cafe or Mariscos Puerto Nuevo, which are also Soledad HER Helmet Thursdays spots.)

 More help in getting around…